-Events are happening in your local area all the time—and they make great venues for photo essays.
+Events are happening in your local area all the time, and they can make great photo essays.
 With a little research, you can quickly find many events that you could photograph.
-There may be bake sales, fundraisers, concerts, art shows, farm markets, block parties, and more.
+There may be bake sales, fundraisers, concerts, art shows, farm markets, block parties, and other non profit event ideas.
 You could also focus on a personal event, such as a birthday or graduation.

 At most events, your primary emphasis will be on capturing candid photos of people in action.
 You can also capture backgrounds or objects to set the scene.
 For example, at a birthday party, you’ll want to take photos of the cake and presents.